 This paper investigated specifically the question, “what would happen if we focused training specifically on those areas that the network had the hardest time on learning, adapting for, or otherwise trying to overcome, by using a focused drill-like approach.

 Experiments were done over a range of 20 genomes, 100 genomes, 400 genomes, with multiple parallel trainings and serial training modes.

+Downsides of this approach:

+The feature selection requires the ability to play through the game to detect the local-optima.
+It then requires the ability to focus training on those areas specifically.
+This approach is not viable in environments with random elements if those elements interfere with the location of the local-optima.
+The ability to skip-forward to those areas makes some training strategies not viable for mobile robotics for example.

 Experiments